zapabob/ROCm/docs/deploy/linux/os-native/install.md

    sudo reboot
    ```

-2. Add the ROCm Stack Repository and Install Meta-packages
+2. Add the ROCm Repository and Install Meta-packages

    To add the ROCm repository, use the following steps: